 Until recently, this pandemic has been forgotten by history.
 This is remarkable when you consider the death toll is higher than the First and Second World Wars combined!

 Given the Coronavirus pandemic, Pale Rider is a relevant read.
 I’ve always been intrigued by the Spanish Flu pandemic, but I never got around to learning about it.

 When Coronavirus started to become widespread, I decided to buy the book and it was a riveting, if depressing, read.

-The book does a fantastic job weaving various stories together to give you a complete picture of what happened.
-The origins of the virus are explored and in the international efforts to stop it.
+The book does a fantastic job of weaving various stories together to give you a complete picture of what happened.
+The origins of the virus are explored and the international efforts to stop it.

 While there are numerous sections on the personal stories that arose during the crisis.
 These are easy to lose sight of during a crisis such as this, but it brings home the reality of life under a pandemic.